 "Smart Pension is unique in that it's a fintech firm that is tackling the current pension issues this country is facing right now with fresh eyes and energy.
 I'm really excited to be part of it."

 Will Wynne, co-founder and MD of Smart Pension said: "Dan brings a wealth of knowledge around SME policy-making and beyond.
 His insight is invaluable as we strive to ensure auto enrolment is a success for the long-term."

 ABOUT SMART PENSION:

-Smart Pension is a MAF-accredited online auto enrolment provider.
-Its platform was built specifically to help thousands of small British businesses sign up their employees to a workplace pension scheme, as required by law.
-Smart Pension was co-founded in 2014 by Andrew Evans, CEO, and Will Wynne, Managing Director, and launched in May 2015.
+Smart Pension is an award-winning, MAF-accredited online auto enrolment provider.
+Smart Pension was co-founded in 2014 by Andrew Evans, CEO, and Will Wynne, MD, and launched in May 2015.
 Its Master Trust is overseen by professional trustees with decades of experience supervising large pension schemes.
-Smart Pension has partnered with Apex Fund Services, one of the world's largest independent fund administrators, to securely and cost-effectively administer employees' pensions.
-Smart Pension has a 5 star rating from Defaqto in the auto enrolment category.
+Smart Pension has a 5-star rating from Defaqto in the auto enrolment category.
 Smart Pension is the fastest auto enrolment platform on the market to sign up with and advisers and employers can use it for free - there are no upfront or ongoing charges for companies or their advisers.
-LGIM took a minority stake in the digital pension platform in 2016, part of a move by LGIM to invest in high-achieving, innovative technology that has a positive impact on the wider UK economy. www.AutoEnrolment.co.uk
+LGIM took a minority stake in the digital pension platform in 2016, part of a move by LGIM to invest in high-achieving, innovative technology that has a positive impact on the wider UK economy.
+In June 2017 it was named Fintech Innovation of the Year and overall winner in the Digital Leaders 100 awards. www.AutoEnrolment.co.uk